 While signing the object (GREEN CAR), raise eyebrows as well as slighting tilting forward the head.
 Another example:

-These are a few examples of numerous OSV-structured sentences.
-In addition to some examples above, you'd see a plenty of OSV sentences in the ASL dictionary on this website.
+Below shows a few examples of numerous OSV sentences.
+You'd see a plenty of OSV sentences here and there on this website.